codeSentinel-x/Among_The_Hackgeon/README.md

 <h1>Welcome to my project (Among the hackgeon) created for arcade game jam</h1>
 <h2>This is amazing dungeon game, where your goal is to find a way to escape</h2>
-<h3>Dungeon is looped and reset every 5 minutes (not implemented), fight enemies, look for hidden thing and much more.
+<h3>Dungeon is looped and reset every 333 seconds, fight enemies, look for hidden thing and much more.
 Good luck</h3>
 <h3>Current content:</h3>
 <h3>-Player movement</h3>
 <h3>-Player shooting</h3>